mdn/content/files/en-us/mdn/writing_guidelines/howto/images_media/index.md

 ## Compressing images

-When you add images to MDN, you should make sure that they are compressed as much as possible without degrading quality, to save on download size for our readers.
+When you add images to a page on MDN Web Docs, you should make sure that they are compressed as much as possible (without degrading quality) to save on the download size for our readers.
-In fact, if you don't do this our CI process will fail and the build results will warn you that some of your images are too big.
+In fact, if you don't do this, our CI process will fail and the build results will warn you that some of your images are too big.

-The best way to compress them is by using the built-in compression tool.
+The best way to compress the images is by using the built-in compression tool.
 You can compress an image appropriately by using the `filecheck` command with the `--save-compression` option.
 This option compresses the image as much as possible and replaces the original with the compressed version.
 For example: